 Hypothyroidism is caused by several different disorders.
-For most people, it’s the result of an autoimmune disease called Hashimoto’s disease.
-Others develop hypothyroidism when they suffer thyroiditis, an inflammation of the thyroid gland, or undergo the surgical removal of the thyroid due to problems such as thyroid cancer.
+For most people, it’s the result of an autoimmune disease called Hashimoto’s disease, which causes thyroiditis, or inflammation of the thyroid gland.
+Others develop hypothyroidism when they suffer thyroiditis due to the use of certain medications such as interferon or amiodarone, or when they undergo the surgical removal of the thyroid due to problems such as thyroid cancer.
 Some people simply develop hypothyroidism with age.

 Women are much more likely than men to develop hypothyroidism.
 The condition is more common after age 50, but can occur in children as well.
 It is also more common in people who have autoimmune diseases and is a certain result of thyroid cancer or any other condition that requires the surgical removal of your thyroid.

 Hypothyroidism often goes undiagnosed because the symptoms resemble those of other problems.
-According to a report from the University of Maryland Medical Center, as many as 15 million Americans may have slightly underactive thyroid functioning.
 If you’re tired, you might blame your late nights at the office.
 Gaining weight?
 Could be those late night snacks.
 Depression?
 Chalk that up to your volatile marriage.
 But in reality, any of these symptoms could be hypothyroidism.

 Detecting hypothyroidism is fairly simple.
 All you need is a blood test that measures levels of thyroid stimulating hormone (TSH), which is what your pituitary gland produces when your thyroid isn’t making enough thyroid hormone.
-High TSH levels means your pituitary is signaling your thyroid to secrete more thyroid hormone.
-Treating hypothyroidism requires you to replace the thyroid hormone your body normally makes.
+High TSH levels means your pituitary is signaling your thyroid to secrete more, once prescribed, thyroid hormone.
+Treatithe rest of your ng hypothyroidism requires you to replace the thyroid hormone your body normally makes.
 Synthroid is what experts call true hormone replacement therapy because you are using medicine to replace what your body no longer makes but should be making.
 Synthroid is generally taken for life.

-Before taking Synthroid, you should notify your doctor about any medical conditions you have, such as heart disease or diabetes, and any medications you take.
-Certain medications such as anticoagulants (warfarin) can become more potent in the presence of Synthroid, while insulin or sulfonylureas may be become more or less effective.
-Antacids that contain aluminum, calcium or magnesium such as Gaviscon, Maalox and Mylanta, can make Synthroid less effective.
-The same is true of sucralfate (Carafate), which is prescribed for peptic ulcers, and for GasX, an over-the-counter remedy for gas.
-Iron and calcium can also interfere with the absorption of Synthroid.
-If you need to take these medications or supplements, take them 4 hours before or after you take Synthroid.
+Before taking Synthroid or the generic levothyroxine, you should notify your doctor about any medical conditions you have, such as heart disease or diabetes, and any medications you take.
+It used to be thought that certain medications such as anticoagulants (warfarin) can become more potent in the presence of Synthroid, however recent research has shown that there is no interaction between Synthroid and warfarin.
+Insulin or sulfonylureas for diabetes may become more or less effective.
+Antacids that contain aluminum, magnesium, simethicone or calcium, such as Gaviscon, Maalox, Mylanta, Gas-X or Rolaids, can make Synthroid less effective.
+The same is true of sucralfate (Carafate), which is prescribed for peptic ulcers.
+Iron can also interfere with the absorption of Synthroid.
+If you need to take these medications or supplements, take them four hours before or after you take Synthroid.
 You should also point out to your doctor if you are trying to get pregnant or are breastfeeding.